dspeyer/dspeyer.github.io/magic.md

 #### Graceful Failure
 Prerequisite: Half blood or sorcerer.
-When you fail a spell craft check to cast a spell, you may remove effects or meta magics to decrease the rating until you passed the check by as large a margin as you originally failed by.
+When you fail a spellcraft check to cast a spell, you may remove effects or meta magics to decrease the rating until you passed the check by as large a margin as you originally failed by.
 The spell now succeeds.
 Note that this is after you paid the cost based on the original rating, and that is not refunded.
 *This feat only applies to spells cast from these sources*

 #### Mana Reach